top of page

 Timeline and Status Updates on Maryland Long COVID Legislation

-Long COVID has emerged as a significant public health issue, affecting thousands of individuals across the United States, including Maryland.
+Long COVID has emerged as a significant public health issue, affecting millions of individuals across the United States, including half a million in Maryland.
 As awareness of this condition grows, so does the need for legislative action to address the challenges faced by those suffering from its effects.
 This blog post will provide a comprehensive timeline and status updates on Maryland's long COVID legislation, highlighting key developments, proposed measures, and the ongoing efforts to support affected individuals.

 Eye-level view of the Maryland State House building